Skip to main content

 We'll also never:

-- Send you a text or email with a link to enter your details, passwords or any security info.
+• Send you a text or email with a link to enter your details, passwords or any security information.

-If someone gets in touch to ask you any of these things, it's a scam.
-Stop all contact and call us right away on the number on the back of your card.
-You can find our number at virginmoney.com/report-fraud.
+If someone gets in touch to ask you any of these things, it’s a scam.
+Stop all contact and call us right away on the number on the back of your card, or you can find our number at virginmoney.com/report-fraud.

 For customers who have Virgin Money and Nationwide accounts

 Yes.
 But Nationwide will make sure you don’t end up in a worse position because of the transfer.
-We’ve set out in Q35 – Q40 below what Nationwide has agreed to do.
+We’ve set out in Q30 – Q34 below what Nationwide has agreed to do.

-Every bank has various rights and powers under the Terms of their account.
+Every bank and building society has various rights and powers under the Terms of their account.
 You might hear these being referred to as contractual rights.
 Bringing accounts together with one account provider means the contractual rights also move to being with the same account provider.

-Nationwide has agreed to use these contractual rights in such a way that you aren’t in a worse position because of the transfer.
+Nationwide agreed to use these contractual rights in such a way that you aren’t now in a worse position as a result of the transfer.
 This means there will be no difference in how those contractual rights are applied before and after the transfer.
 For some contractual rights, the restrictions will only be for a specific period of time.

-Like other banks, Virgin Money and Nationwide include ‘set-off rights’ in some Terms.
+Like other banks and building societies, Virgin Money and Nationwide include ‘set-off rights’ in some Terms.

 This means that if you borrow money from us (for example, on a loan, credit card, mortgage or overdraft) and fall behind on your payments, we could move money from other accounts you have with us (for example, a current account or savings) to repay what you owe.

 These are not new rights created by the transfer.
-But after the transfer, they will apply across more accounts.
+But as a result of the transfer, they will apply across more accounts.
 That’s because, money in a Virgin Money account could be used to repay money borrowed through Nationwide, or the other way round.

 The table below gives a bit more detail.

-The 12-month restriction to these set-off rights we’ve described above will only apply to the Virgin Money and Nationwide accounts you have when the transfer happens (which we expect to be on 2 April 2026).
-In other words, this won’t cover any new accounts you open or renew after that.
+The 12-month restriction to these set-off rights we’ve described above will only apply to the Virgin Money and Nationwide accounts you had when the transfer happened on 2 April 2026.
+In other words, this doesn’t cover any new accounts you open or renew after that.

 Some Terms include ‘consolidation rights‘.
 This means that we can keep an asset (for example, investments or property) you gave as security against one debt (for example, a mortgage) until you repay all the money you owe us (for example, a credit card or personal loan).
 These are not new rights created by the transfer.

-There will be no difference between how these rights are used before and after the transfer.
+There is no difference between how these rights are used before and after the transfer.
 Nationwide won’t hold onto any assets given as security for a Nationwide loan, as security for a Virgin Money loan, and vice versa.

 If you give assets to Nationwide as security after the transfer, these restrictions on consolidation rights won’t apply.

-There will be no difference between how these rights are used before and after the transfer.
+There is no difference between how these rights are used before and after the transfer.

 If you borrowed money from both Nationwide and Virgin Money before the transfer, then your Virgin Money agreement won’t automatically default if you default on the agreement with Nationwide, and vice versa.